uym2/TreeShrink/README.md

 TreeShrink is an algorithm for detecting abnormally long branches in one or more phylogenetic trees.

-- **Input**: The inputs are:
+- **Inputs**:
-    - One or more phylogenetic trees with branch lenghts.
+    - One or more phylogenetic trees with branch lengths.
 If more than one, the trees should be on overlapping sets of species.
-    - Optional: A number `k` ≤ the total number of species
+    - Optional: A number `k` ≤ the total number of species.
-    - Optional: a selection of one of the three implemented algorithms for outlier detection
+    - Optional: a selection of one of the three implemented algorithms for outlier detection.
-- **Output**:
+- **Outputs**:
-    - The set of species to be removed to maximally reduce the tree diameter for the removal size of 1, 2, ..., k.
+    - The removing sets: the set of species to be removed from each input tree to maximally reduce its diameter for each of the removal sizes 1, 2, ..., k.
-    - A suggested list of species to remove from each input tree, based on the selected statistical test.
+    - A final suggested list of species to be removed from each input tree, computed based on the selected statistical test.
+    - The shrunk trees: the input trees with the suggested leaves removed.

 Note that the tree diameter is the maximum distance between any two leaves of the tree.
 When multiple trees are available (e.g., gene trees), the statistical tests can use the information from all genes to decide what branches are too long.